Flashpoint (1984 film): Reception

 Flashpoint received mixed reviews from critics.

 On Rotten Tomatoes, the film holds a rating of 54% from 13 reviews.

+Roger Ebert 31 August 1984: "such a good thriller for so much of its length that it's kind of a betrayal when the ending falls apart".

 Soundtrack

 Flashpoint is the twenty-third major release and sixth soundtrack album by Tangerine Dream.

 A CD version was released in 1984 on the Heavy Metal label but was soon recalled due to pressing errors that rendered the CD unplayable.
 The soundtrack was not released on CD again until 1995.
 The entire album was released as part of the bootleg Mystery Tracks (1993).